thammegowda/virtchar/docs/neural-generator-bot.md

 ## For Operator
 - Experiment : An experiment is a top level entity, it includes model, trainer, optimizer, dataset, config etc
 - Config : An yaml file where you control the experiment.
-This is the only file you need to torch
+This is the only file you need to touch.

 ## Inside the code
 - Dialog  : A dialog is a sequence of Utterances naturally occurring somewhere  (like a TV show).